prabago/refarch-caseinc-app/README.md

 or
 $ npm run build
 ```
-When involving a continuous integration using Jenkins the jenkins file execute the script in the good order:
+When involving a continuous integration using Jenkins the jenkins file executes the script in the good order:
 ```

 ```